goby-garden/goby-database/notes.md

 - Immediate needs for `goby-interface`:
     - [ ] set up creation/modification/deletion of new loose items, in order to save text objects back to the database
+        - [x] determine table scheme of root item table
+        - [x] method to add item to root and return id
+        - [ ] method to remove item from root
     - [ ] set up a system for saving and retrieving workspace contents/blocks; I am thinking it makes sense for them each to have their own contents table to achieve that
+        - [x] workspace table creation method
+        - [ ] method to add item to workspace
+            - needs to get id from root first
+        - [ ] method to remove item from workspace
+        - determine right retrieval format for workspace contents and modify `retrieve_windows` to correspond
+            - could use a `join` to get relevant items

 - Building out the library: